aws-samples/searchable-encryption-dynamodb-howto/content/adding-employee-configuration.en.md

 #### What Happened?

-employeeNumber is now available as a Part for the GSI1 HASH key compound beacon.
+employeeNumber is now available as a Part for the GSI1 Partition key compound beacon.

 ### Step 4a: